punchplatform/starters/README.md

 * parsers : provides a complete punch parser example.
 It also provides useful commands to help you in development and production mode.
 * examples : provides a collection of punchlet and punchline examples to quickly find your way in solving your use cases with the right pattern.
 * simulator : provides a simulator example

+## Tools

+Some lightweight tools are provided (shell helpers, because all the complex things are in docker...).
+To include these tools in your PATH:

+	. activate.sh